Kenneth A. Ehrlich

 Represented regional petroleum operator in MTBE administrative and litigation proceedings involving contaminated groundwater basin

-Represented multiple clients in CERCLA and RCRA Steering Committees and Joint Defense Groups
+Represented multiple clients in CERCLA and RCRA Steering Committees and Joint Defense Groups (Omega, Casmailia, BKK, OII, etc.)

 Recognitions